 Where are microplastics found?

 In the environment: everywhere researchers have tested.
 In drinking water, 81% of tap water samples from 14 countries contained microplastic particles of tap water samples from 14 countries tested positive Kosuth et al. 2018.
 Bottled water is worse, not better — a Columbia University team used a detection method sensitive enough to count nanoplastics and found roughly 240,000 plastic particles per liter of bottled water — mostly nanoscale, shed from the bottle itself particles per liter, 90% of them nanoscale and invisible under a conventional microscope, mostly shed from the bottle itself Qian et al. 2024.
 Our tap water guide covers the water filtration picture in detail.
-In indoor air, a mean estimate of 68,000 microplastic particles inhaled per day in indoor environments particles per day — roughly eight times outdoor levels Yakovenko et al. 2025.
+In indoor air, a French team reported a mean estimate of 68,000 microplastic particles per day inhaled in indoor environments — the lung-penetrating 1 to 10 micron fraction particles per day in the lung-penetrating 1–10 µm range, with car cabins running roughly four times higher than living rooms Yakovenko et al. 2025.
 In food: seafood, table salt, honey, beer, and tea.
-A single nylon tea bag steeped in hot water can release billions of plastic particles into the cup — a figure so high it was initially questioned and subsequently replicated.

 Then there is the body.
 Microplastics have been detected in every tissue and organ where researchers have looked.